hkjn/decenter.world/steem.md

 - Q3: How many witnesses are there?
 I.e. how many individual computers / people would need to be attacked before new blocks no longer could be created?

+## Consensus

+How does DPoS solve nothing-at-stake problems?

+I.e, if an attacker ever has sufficient (50%+?) stake in the system at any block, couldn't they vote in their own witnesses at that point, and so a newly starting node would believe their false history from that point onward (even if they had lower stake later in the "true" chain)?
+In consensus research, it seems that the security properties of PoS schemes are known to be weaker than PoW systems, with common "fixes" such as having known third parties signing blocks or checkpoints baked into source code much less ideal.

 ## Centralized

 The governance of the system is very important to make sure that it's